wcmc-its/ReCiterDB/README.md

 export AWS_SECRET_ACCESS_KEY=[secret access key] export AWS_DEFAULT_REGION=[region]
 ```
 4b.
 If you haven't done so, run `python3 setupReciterDB.py`.
 This will set up the database and schema.
-This script should execute in seconds.
+This script should execute in seconds. <br />
 5. To update ReCiterDB on a daily basis, run `python3 retrieveUpdate.sh`.
 This script may take 45 minutes to execute.